Hyperbaric Oxygen Therapy Unit

 Long called upon to treat divers with decompression sickness, or “the bends,” hyperbaric oxygen therapy is now used to treat a variety of medical conditions including carbon monoxide poisoning; non-healing wounds, especially in diabetics; and soft tissue injury or infection due to radiation treatments (including radiation cystitis, radiation colitis and other affected radiation areas).
 Hyperbaric oxygen therapy also helps to preserve skin grafts and flaps, and most recently has been shown to be effective treating patients with sudden blindness due to retinal artery occlusion.

-Patients receive treatment in comfortable, pressurized chambers that deliver 100 percent oxygen.
 As the increased oxygen saturates the red blood cells as well as blood plasma, it circulates throughout the body, reaching hypoxic (deprived of oxygen) tissue that the body was previously unable to recognize as in need of healing.
 Increased oxygen levels also stimulate the body to release the growth factors and stem cells that promote the healing of chronic wounds.
 The Hyperbaric Oxygen Therapy Unit works with Mather's Wound Treatment Center, which has locations in Port Jefferson and Melville.

 Hyperbaric therapy is covered by most insurance companies.